Statistical Inference with Local Optima: Introduction

 The goal of this paper is to analyze the statistical properties of this estimator.
-Note that we do not provide a solution to resolve the problem causing by multiple local maxima; instead, we attempt to analyze how the local maxima affect the performance of the estimator.
+Note that we do not provide a solution to resolve the problem causing by multiple local maxima; instead, we attempt to analyze how the local maxima affect the performance of the estimator and the validity of a related statistical procedure.
 Although this estimator is not the MLE, it is commonly used in practice.
-To understand the population quantity that this estimator is estimating, we study the behavior of estimators that result from applying a gradient ascent algorithm to a likelihood function that has multiple local maxima.
+To understand what population quantity this estimator is estimating, we study the behavior of estimators obtained from applying a gradient ascent algorithm to a likelihood function that has multiple local maxima.
 We investigate the underlying population quantity being estimated and analyze the properties of resulting CIs.
 Specifically, our main contributions are summarized as follows.

 \emph{Main Contributions.} \begin{enumerate} \item We derive the population quantity being estimated by the MLE when the likelihood function has multiple local maxima (Theorem~\ref{thm::precisionset} and \ref{thm::likelihood}). \item We analyze the population quantity that a normal CI covers and study its coverage (Theorem~\ref{thm::AC}). \item We discuss how to use the bootstrap method to construct a meaningful CI and derive its coverage (Theorem~\ref{thm::BC2}).